Mystery Songs

 - Mystery Song #5.
 An unusual "opera" theme that pops up in some of the fall 1980 renditions of The Torture Never Stops during Tommy Mars solos.
 At the Oct 18 show in Tulsa it has some vocals, some days later in Providence (Nov 8) it returns with a short guitar intro.
 Another interesting appearance is at the Dec 02 show in Ft.
 Collins.

 - Mystery Riff.
 This cool riff actually appears on only one tape (the 1980 01 29 rehearsals), but appears to have been part of a larger composition, along with Mystery Song #1.
-May be related to Tink Walks Amok.
+May be related to Tink Walks Amok / Thirteen.

 Click on the titles to hear a little sound clip of each.